New Jersey's 13th congressional district

-New Jersey's 13th congressional district was a congressional district which was created for the 73rd United States Congress in 1933, based on redistricting following the United States Census, 1930.
-It was last represented by Democrat Albio Sires when it was eliminated due to redistricting following the United States Census, 2010.
+New Jersey's 13th congressional district was a congressional district which was created for the 73rd United States Congress in 1933, based on redistricting following the 1930 United States census.
+It was last represented by Democrat Albio Sires when it was eliminated due to redistricting following the 2010 United States census.
 Most of this district became part of a newly redrawn 8th district in 2013.

 Geography

-From 2003 to 2013, (based on redistricting following the 2000 Census), the district contains portions of 4 counties and 17 municipalities:
+From 2003 to 2013, (based on redistricting following the 2000 census), the district contains portions of 4 counties and 17 municipalities: